jklewa/data-with-babish/.github/PULL_REQUEST_TEMPLATE.md

 ## Description
-A breif description of the proposed change
+A brief description of the proposed change

 * Bullet points about what you changed
 * ...